 Isabella’s father died.
 King Henry II made Isabella his ward and he took control of her father’s lands.

 King Henry II died.
-He was succeced by John’s brother, Richard.
+He was succeeded by John’s brother, Richard.
 John became heir to the throne.

 1189 (29th August)

 Isabella married John at Marlborough Castle, Wiltshire.
-John took possession of the earldom of Gloucester.
+John became Earl of Gloucester on their marriage.

 1189 (after 29th August)